 This is a great example of how you can push the limits of photography using nothing more than the manual iPhone camera controls.

-If you want to do proper long exposure photography, such as long exposure water shots or light trail photos, you’ll want to consider an app such as Slow Shutter Cam.
+If you’re interested in long exposure photography, such as water shots or light trail photos, you may want to consider an app such as Slow Shutter Cam.

-This can be very effective for extremely long exposures and allows for many creative options including what’s known as “light painting.”
+Using extremely long exposures allows for many creative options including what’s known as “light painting.”

-Light painting is where you set up your camera in a very dark (if not pitch black) location, use the bulb setting, and then “paint” your subject with a flashlight or other controlled light source to great effect.
+Light painting is where you set up your camera in a very dark (if not pitch black) location, set the shutter speed to the “bulb” setting (which keeps the shutter open until you tell it to close), and then “paint” your subject with a flashlight or other controlled light source.

 In this example, I set up a toy rabbit in a pitch black room and mounted my iPhone on a tripod.
 In the Slow Shutter Cam app, I set the Capture Mode to Light Trail, and then set the Shutter Speed slider to Bulb.